dhruvdevu/GenreClassificationDL/index.md

 ## Data Preprocessing
+Most of the initial challanges for data preprocessing were to gather all features from the complementary datasets of the MSD.
+These datasets are spread out accross multiple website and are provided by different agencies.
+Most complementary datasets also only provided data for a subset of the songs in the MSD, so we needed to ensure that our final dataset has features and a corresponding label for every song.
+Taking the intersection of all datasets significantly reduced our final dataset.
+Since the dataset was several hundreds of gigabyte large, we also needed to do all data cleaning and gathering on a cloud instance.

+Once we had a cleaned dataset, we started to explore and notice that our genres were unbalanced.
+Hence, our main data preprocessing technique was under and oversampling.

 ### Under and Oversampling
 During data preprocessing and cleaning we noticed that the number of samples for each genre label were unbalanced.
 Since around 45% of our dataset is 'rock' labeled our model will easily achieve artificial high accuracy of 45% by always predicting 'rock'.
 Only when plotting the confusion matrix will it become obvious that our model is not performing as desired.

 To combat this behaviour we used the simple yet powerful technique of over and under sampling as done [here](https://www.jair.org/index.php/jair/article/view/11192/26406).
-Before using the technique, we
+Before using the technique, we removed two of the genres which had less than 10 samples in the dataset: Vocal and International.

+To balance the classes, we decided to sample 4,000 times with replacement for the rock dataset and sample 1,000 times with replacement from each other genre subset.
+We decided to retain more rock samples because we believe that the reason many samples are labeled as rock is because most music sounds vaguely similar to rock.
+Hence, when allowing the model to train very well on rock, we believe that the model will better learn to classify other genres by only having to notice minor differences in the features.
+This reasoning follows the motivation for transfer learning, where training on one task makes it easier to train for a related task.

 ## Models
 Our goal is to predict genre given song features.
 The input to the model will consist of derived audio features, Chroma and MFCC (Timber Segments) and our lyric embeddings.
 The output will be a 18 dimensional logits vector to classify genre.